Darwyn72/cmip7-guidance/docs/CMIP7/guidance_for_esgf.md

 The basic publication process takes several steps with some optional steps.
 Publisher functionality is available via several submodles/classes in the package.
 Please refer to the [user documentation](https://esg-publisher.readthedocs.io/en/stable/intro.html) and [Github issues page](https://github.com/ESGF/esg-publisher/issues)

-### 2.1 Publsiher software installation
+### 2.1 ESG-Publisher software installation
 ### Requirements
-A python environment, eg. create one using venv, conda (no longer free) or miniforge/mamba.
+1. A python environment, e.g. create one using venv, conda, miniforge/mamba etc.

-Mountpoint to located data on the same host as publisher software installation, so the publisher scan utility (eg. autocurator) has access.
+2. Mountpoint to located data on the same host as publisher software installation, so the publisher scan utility (eg. autocurator) has access.

-Basic dataset information provided via the esg mapfile format.
+3. Basic dataset information provided via the esg mapfile format.
 The most popular approach is using the esgf-prepare/esgmapfile utility.

 ### 2.2 Dataset publication